architects-land/minecraft-scaleway-frontend/README.md

 Automatically start the server if a player is waiting.
 If the server is started, transfer the player to the server.
-If the server is `stopped in place` (powered off, but still in Scaleway's hypervisor), power off it.
+If the server is `stopped in place` (powered off, but still in Scaleway's hypervisor), remove it from Scaleway's hypervisor.

 ## Usage

-Logs are in `logs/minecraftscalewayfrontend.log`
+Logs are in `logs/minecraftscalewayfrontend.log`.

 ### CLI
 ```bash